• Skip to main content

 Our opinion about smartphone brushing apps in general …

-At this point, we think it’s important to point out that on our website’s pages we assign no importance or added value in choosing an app-capable toothbrush model.
+At this point, we think it’s important to point out that on our website’s pages we assign no importance or added value to choosing an app-capable toothbrush model.
 That’s because having this feature doesn’t make your brush work better.
 Instead, it’s a motivational tool and therefore to us falls under the category of just being a personal preference.
 (Not all purchasers will desire this type of intervention in their brushing experience.)

 We make a point of noting these differences as we review each model on this page.
 This link provides more detail and opinion about Oral-B’s smartphone app.